See the list of vulnerabilities detected

 You can customize the table view by choosing which columns to display.
 Click the Columns button to open a pop-up window where you can hide or show columns.

-Filter the vulnerabilities table
+Filter the Injected table

 Role required: User, Vulnerability Manager or User Manager